jstoops/jstoops.github.io/_posts/2025-07-27-osr-hex-gen-features-lairs.md

 Here's the steps for fleshing out the details of a depression:

 1. <input id="elevation-change-reason" placeholder="Why did the elevation change?" /> <a onClick="elevationChangeReason('elevation-change-reason')">Roll a d100</a>

-   - Use the _Elevation Change Reason Table_ below to determine reason

 2. <input id="elevation-change-amount" placeholder="Lower by how much?" /> <a onClick="elevationChangeAmount('elevation-change-amount')">Roll a d100</a>

-   - Use the _Elevation Change Amount Table_ below to determine by how much

 3. <input id="elevation-change-area" placeholder="How large is the area with changed terrain?" style="width: 70%" /> <a onClick="elevationChangeArea('elevation-change-area')">Roll a d100</a>

-   - Use the _Elevation Change Area Table_ below to determine how large an area changed

 4. Is the terrain within the change of elevation different than the surrounds? <a onClick="elevationChangeDifference('elevation-change-difference')">Roll a d6</a> and if less than 5 then roll a d6 to see by how many degrees it changes.
    <textarea id="elevation-change-difference" placeholder="Is the terrain different than the surrounds?" rows="5"></textarea>